danzeeeman/Code-Toolkit-Python.A.Fa24/00_Week_1.md

 ### Putting it all together

- Each type of generative AI has its own unique tokenizer that translates the natural language prompts you supply into an array of numbers that represent the _address_ of what you are looking for inside the _model_ of the generative AI.
+ Each type of generative AI has its own unique tokenizer (or well a lot of them use the same one lol) that translates the natural language prompts you supply into an array of numbers that represent the _address_ of what you are looking for inside the _model_ of the generative AI.
 This address is a unique identifier for a location inside the latent space of the AI model's _knowledge_ of what it has been trained on.

 ## Part 2 :: Prompting